peterxcli/cloudnative-pg/lfx-mentorship-proposal.md

-# LFX Mentorship Application Proposal
+# LFX Mentorship Application Proposal (Updated)
-## Chaos Testing Framework for CloudNativePG
+## Advanced Chaos Testing Framework for CloudNativePG

 ### 👋 About Me
 *[Replace with your information]*